Nicknl25/Forecast-Application/README.md

 <!-- chore: re-run deploy after adding AZURE_CREDENTIALS -->
 <!-- chore: re-run deploy -->
 <!-- chore: trigger redeploy: force workflow to rebuild image with /bin/sh entrypoint -->

+## Trigger Scheduler Jobs via SSH (Debugging)

+Use SSH into the main app container (not Kudu/Console) to manually trigger APScheduler jobs and observe output in Azure Log Stream.

+Azure Portal:
+- App Service → Development Tools → SSH (this opens the main container)
+- Run:
+  - `python -c "from qb_app import scheduler; scheduler.job_token_refresh()"`
+  - or: `python -c "from qb_app import scheduler; scheduler.job_daily_sync()"`
+  - If `python` is not found, try `python3`.

+Azure CLI:
+- `az webapp ssh -g finance-rg -n finance-webapp-test`
+- Then run the same `python -c ...` commands above.

+Notes:
+- The Kudu/Console shell is a sidecar and typically does not have Python; use SSH instead.
+- Keep Azure Portal → Log Stream open to watch real‑time logs (STDOUT).